epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 - Federation Web Portal (container run locally)
 - Federation Swarm Manager
-- Consul (container run on the swarm, service published on port 8500)
+- Consul (container run on the swarm)
 - Portainer (optional UI for swarm management, container run on the swarm, service published on port 9000)
 - Exareme Master (container run on the swarm, service published on port 9090)